Fast, Versatile Energy Storage

 The key requirement is a deep hole in the ground; it can be a disused mineshaft brought back into use, or a purpose-sunk shaft.
 Shaft depths can be from 150m for new shafts down to 1500m for existing mines.

-The biggest single cost is the hole, and initially we aim to develop our technology utilising existing mine shafts.
+The biggest single cost is the hole, and initially we will prove the technology using existing mine shafts.
 As our technology costs decrease, the costs of drilling will reduce significantly, opening the opportunity for purpose-built shafts.

-Over the next 12 months we will be undertaking sub-system design and testing at an existing mine site in the UK, and aim to trial our first full-scale prototype in 2019 or 2020.
+Over the 12 months from January 2018 we will be undertaking sub-system design and deploying a 250kW concept demonstrator.
+We aim to trial our first full-scale prototype in 2019 or 2020 at a disused mine in the UK.

 The grid connection is through modern power electronics to permit rapid switching between generation and absorption of power and the system can deliver reactive as well as resistive power to help with grid stability.